 The first thing to consider is why you should buy a travel mug.
 Here are some of the top reasons why you might want one:

 Many travel mugs are insulated, keeping your hot drinks hot and your cold drinks cold.
 They're perfect for summer and winter.

 You might think that all travel mugs are more or less the same.
 It's not quite as simple as that!
 Here are some features to consider:

 The two most common travel mug materials are plastic and stainless steel.

 Although less common, you’ll sometimes see a person with an all-glass or ceramic travel mug.
 However, these aren't usually insulated.

-All the travel mugs featured in our product matrix are insulated, which means they keep hot drinks hot and cold drinks cold.
+All the travel mugs featured in our product list are insulated, which means they keep hot drinks hot and cold drinks cold.
 However, some cheaper travel mugs you’ll see in stores and online may not be insulated.

 If insulation is important to you, take a look at how long your chosen mug keeps drinks hot or cold.
 For example, Thermos specifies in its product description that the Stainless King keeps hot drinks hot for five hours and cold drinks cold for nine hours.

 Stainless steel travel mugs should not be heated in the microwave.